jeffdubo/bicycle-collisions/README.md

 ![background.jpg](images/background.jpg)

-# Bicycle Collisions with Injuries in San Francisco
+# Bicycle Collisions Resulting in Injury in San Francisco

 An interactive dashboard to explore bicycle collisions resulting in injury in San Francisco from 2013 to 2023, identify trends, and see if bicycling has gotten safer.